Cognitive Block

 The Fix

-• Include main points, supporting evidence, transitions
+• Include main points, proof, and links between ideas

-• During drafting, follow outline mechanically
+• When drafting, just follow the outline step by step

 Fix #3: Embrace "Shitty First Drafts"